ELF-Lab/ParserTools/csv2fst/README.md

 pip3 install -r requirements.txt
 ```

-In order to build the FST, you will need to clone the
+In order to build the Border Lakes Ojibwe FST, you will need to clone the
 BorderLakesMorph
 [repository](https://github.com/ELF-Lab/BorderLakesMorph) which
 contains all the source data for the FST model.